Akmeena4u/Web-Development-Bootcamp/011_Most Important Interview Guide- Web development/005_React Redux.md

 > **How do you connect a React component to Redux?**
 > -Traditional Approach Recap: Initially, the application used connect to connect components to the Redux store, relying on mapStateToProps and mapDispatchToProps to manage state and actions.
 >- Introduction of Hooks: With React Redux version 7.1, Hooks like useSelector and useDispatch were introduced, offering a more concise and direct way to interact with the Redux store within functional components.

+> **What is mapStateToProps() in React-Redux?**
+> -"mapStateToProps() is a function used to connect a slice of the Redux state to the props of a React component.
+It takes the current Redux state as its argument and returns an object that maps the relevant state data to the props of the component."

+> **What is mapDispatchToProps() used for in React-Redux?**
+> - "mapDispatchToProps() is a function used to connect Redux actions to the props of a React component.
+It takes a dispatch function as its argument and returns an object that maps the relevant action creators to the props of the component."

+> **Differentiate between mapStateToProps() and mapDispatchToProps().**
+> - "mapStateToProps(): Connects Redux state to React component props, ensuring components have access to relevant state data."
+> - "mapDispatchToProps(): Connects Redux actions to React component props, enabling components to dispatch actions to update the Redux state."

 > **Can you write the Implementation of the Redux Store?**
 <details>